-Le Méridien Jaipur is on the Golden Triangle route that connects Jaipur to New Delhi and Agra.
+Le Méridien Jaipur Resort & Spa is on the Golden Triangle route that connects Jaipur to New Delhi and Agra.
 Our resort is 32 kilometres away from Jaipur International Airport (JAI), and the historic Pink City is easily accessible.

 Jaipur is home to the most extravagant and elaborate palaces in the country, built by the princes of Rajasthan over the past millennia.
 The most famous is the Amber Fort, located less than 6 kilometres from the resort, it is a stunningly ornate range of palaces built from 957 to 1592, and modified for nearly 150 years afterward.
 The original glorious white-marble Amber Fort is connected to the present Jaigarh Fort through secret passages.

 The Hawa Mahal, or “Palace of the Wind,” was built in 1799 as a pleasure palace for the Emperor’s considerable harem—he wished to entertain them by allowing them to observe daily activities without the risk of their being seen by outsiders, thus its appearance.
 The palace looks like a screen to protect the identities of the royal ladies.